 Developer account information is stored on Edge, as follows:

-- Using the built-in identity provider, when a portal user creates an account, the information is stored in the identity provider and is displayed on the Developer Accounts page for the developer program.
+- Using the built-in identity provider, when a portal user creates an account, the information is stored in the identity provider and is displayed on the Users page.

-- Using the SAML identity provider, when a portal user signs in to the portal, a shadow record of the information is stored in the identity provider and is dispalyed on the Developer Accounts page for the developer program.
+- Using the SAML identity provider, when a portal user signs in to the portal, a shadow record of the information is stored in the identity provider and is displayed on the Users page.

-- After a portal user registers a developer app, the developer account information is synced to and available on Edge on the Developers page.
+- After a portal user registers a developer app, the user account information is synced to and available on Edge on the Developers page.

-The following developer account information is stored on Edge:
+The following user account information is stored on Edge:

 - First and last name

 - Email address